Nevada Corporation: Everything You Need to Know

-- Stock and shares.
-Authorized shares must be listed in this form.
-An increase or decrease in the number of shares can affect filing gees.
+- Stock and shares: Authorized shares must be listed in this form.
+An increase or decrease in the number of shares can affect filing fees.

-The EIN, which is often described as a “business’s social security number,” is not only necessary for tax purposes but banks will it along with your incorporation paperwork in order for you tom open business accounts.
+The EIN, which is often described as a “business’s social security number,” is not only necessary for tax purposes but banks will use it along with your incorporation paperwork in order for you to open business accounts.

 Of course, as with anywhere else, it is a good idea to open banking accounts in your corporation’s name to ensure the business’s financial affairs do not get entangled with your personal finances.